 Fast forward a few months, I decided to give a try to the CPA world.
 I read everything I can on the subject, got myself set up with prosper 201 (cloaking software), and started doing some advertising on POF.
 It was a lot of analysis and it was really time-consuming.

 This is right about that time that I heard about Teespring.
 There was this huge buzz around it.
 People were making a lot of money and I wanted to take a stab at it.

 I tried designing a few shirts myself but my photoshop (read paintbrush) skills weren’t gonna cut it.
 So I hired a designer and we got to work.
 After my 5 designs, I was making about 50$–100$ a day.
 Coming from the CPA world where people “dream” of results like this, I was pretty happy with this.

 A lot of people were trying Teespring but most didn’t have success.
-I was getting a lot of request about how I do everything.
-So I created a website which is Teespringexpert.com where I explain in details how to step by step create a successful campaign.
+I was getting a lot of requests about how I do everything.
+So I created a website which is Teespringexpert.com where I explain in detail how to step by step create a successful campaign.
 I am one of the first persons to ever have offered a course on Teespring.

 Now I’m running Teespringexpert.com alongside AlexFortin.com.

 I have a lot of plans for the future and I’m super excited to wake up every morning and do what I love.